GeniusesOfSymfony/WebSocketBundle/Resources/docs/Events.md

 #Events

 Sometimes you will need to perform a server side action when a user connects or disconnects.
-Gos WebSocket will fire events for 3 reasons:
+Gos WebSocket will fire events for many reasons:

+* Server starting
 * Client Connects
+* Client Rejected
 * Client Disconnects
 * On Socket Error